 New evidence – but no turning point?

-Anna Politkovskaya was shot dead on October 7, 2006 on the stairs of the building where she lived in Moscow as she was returning home.
+However the victim’s son, Ilya Politkovsky, does not consider the new evidence to be a breakthrough in the investigation.
+“This is an insignificant fact,” he said.
+“There could be traces of another person’s DNA on the gun.
+It has nothing to do with Makhmudov’s guilt or innocence.”Ilya says he expects the investigators to provide more reliable evidence of the defendants’ guilt or innocence.
+“Professional killers always wipe their DNA from the gun,” he added.Anna Politkovskaya was shot dead on October 7, 2006 on the stairs of the building where she lived in Moscow as she was returning home.
 Investigators say her professional activities – which included exposure of abuses committed during the prosecution of the conflict in Chechnya – provided the motive for the murder.
 Altogether, six people have been arrested in connection with the case.Politkovskaya’s relatives and friends believe that the biggest challenge for investigators at this point is not just to find and punish the executors of the murder, but to identify those who contracted the assassination.